 This course focuses on concepts of stress theory, stress management, and self-care nursing.
 Emphasis is placed upon the interrelatedness between health, stress, and spirituality.
 Stress reactions which affect individuals throughout the lifespan are discussed.
 Experiential learning activities assist the student to examine and manage personal stress responses and to assist others in understanding and adapting to stress.
 Meets the general studies elective requirement in Identity and Relationships.
-Prerequisites: BIOL 220; PSYC 290; and junior standing; concurrent enrollment in UNRS 310 and UNRS 313 recommended
+Prerequisites: BIOL 220; PSYC 290; and junior standing; concurrent enrollment in UNRS 310 and UNRS 313 recommended.
+Fall 02 is the last semester this course will be offered.

-UNRS 305 Family Theory (3)
+UNRS 306 Theoretical Frameworks for Nursing (3)